Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 - Locate the container in a location within bright, indirect sunlight.
 Moisten the sand daily with a water bottle.

-- Remove the plant about one month after blooming by gently using a tough to loosen the plant from the sand.
+- Remove the plant about one month after blooming by gently using a trowel to loosen the plant from the sand.
 Relocate it to the garden or a pot with potting soil.

 How to Grow From Seed